 The militants in Raqqa have used civilians as human shields to an even great extent than they did in the Iraqi city od Mosul, said U.S. Army Col. Ryan Dillon, the spokesman for the U.S.-led coalition fighting the Islamic State group.
 He said they had posted children outside a workshop where they manufacture car bombs to prevent airstrikes.
 Warplanes did not target the factory, but were able to hit the car bombs later after they drove away from the area where they children were, he said.

-Dillon said the Kurdish-led forces are still making steady advances, but acknowledged a slower pace than the first two weeks of the operation, which saw quick and immediate progress.
+"We know this is not going to be an easy fight," he said.
+Dillon said the SDF is still making steady advances, but acknowledged a slower pace than the first two weeks of the operation, which saw quick and immediate progress.